bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

     -   for i in $(ls | grep ".m8"); do cat $i >> chocophlan_full.fasta
     -   mv chocophlan_full.fasta ..

-    To index:  **[DO NOT RUN]**

-    -   To prepare ChocoPhlAn for BWA:
+    To prepare ChocoPhlAn for BWA:

-         bwa index -a bwtsw &lt;path to chocophlan_full.fasta&gt;
+    -   bwa index -a bwtsw &lt;path to chocophlan_full.fasta&gt;
-         samtools faidx &lt;path to chocophlan_full.fasta&gt;
+    -   samtools faidx &lt;path to chocophlan_full.fasta&gt;

-    -   To prepare NR for DIAMOND:
+    To prepare NR for DIAMOND:

-         diamond makedb -p 8 --in &lt;path to nr&gt; -d &lt;path to nr&gt;
+    -   diamond makedb -p 8 --in &lt;path to nr&gt; -d &lt;path to nr&gt;

-    -   To prepare Kaiju:
+    To prepare Kaiju:

-        /pipeline_tools/kaiju/makeDB.sh -r &lt;a suitable destination for the Kaiju DB&gt;
+    -   /pipeline_tools/kaiju/makeDB.sh -r &lt;a suitable destination for the Kaiju DB&gt;

  Additionally, a license from MetaGeneMark is required to run to the contig assembly step
  -   [MetaGeneMark](http://exon.gatech.edu/Genemark/license_download.cgi)